SHNITSEL/shnitsel-tools/README.md

 <details open>
   <summary><strong>Option 1: Using `uv`</strong></summary>
-  I recommend using the `uv` tool, available at https://docs.astral.sh/uv/.
+  We recommend to use the `uv` tool, available at https://docs.astral.sh/uv/.
   Run the following in the `shnitsel-tools` directory:

   ```bash